What are mitochondrial disease-associated seizures?

 - Focal seizures and status epilepticus associated with m.3243A >G

 - Other mitochondrial disorders (eg, NARP, KSS, Leber’s hereditary optic neuropathy [LHON], and non-syndromic mitochondrial disorders)6

 What causes mitochondrial disease-associated seizures?

-Since a primary function of mitochondria is to generate cellular ATP, it has long been assumed that epileptic seizures in mitochondrial disorders are a consequence of neuronal energy depletion.
+Since a primary function of mitochondria is to generate cellular ATP, it has long been assumed that epilepsy in mitochondrial disorders is a consequence of neuronal energy depletion.
 However, if this were the case, then 100% of patients with mitochondrial disease would be expected to present with seizures.7

 Since this is not the case, there are likely other pathophysiological mechanisms at play, and different mechanisms are likely to predominate in different mitochondrial disorders since mitochondrial function varies between neurons and astrocytes, between different types of neurons, and in different brain regions.7

 Beyond energy deficiency, potential mechanisms causing seizures in mitochondrial disorders found in animal models and in vitro studies include:

 - Oxidative stress (ie, ROS generation, Sod2 gene dysregulation, 3-hydroxyisobutyryl-CoA hydrolase [HIBCH] deﬁciency)8–10

 - Calcium homeostasis (ie, aberrant signaling and impaired handling),11–13 POLG gene mutations14

 - Cerebral folate deﬁciency15,16